|Heartworm Tapeworm Roundworm Hookworm Other worms Treating worms in cats Can I catch worms from my cat?|

 There are several ways cats can become infected with hookworms and it is important to understand the life cycle of hookworms, which will be explained below.

-Via the mother’s milk: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
+- Via the mother’s milk: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
 When a dog becomes infected with hookworms most of them migrate to the small intestine.
 However, some enter other tissues of the body, becoming dormant for years.
-When the animal becomes pregnant, they migrate to the mammary glands and are passed through the milk.
+During pregnancy, they migrate to the mammary glands and are pass through the milk.
 It hasn’t been established if this is the case with feline hookworms yet.

 When they suck blood from their host, they release an anticoagulant (a substance which prevents the blood from clotting).
 This results in black or bloody stools.